 Christmas Windows

-• Hang the small decorated wreaths in the center of your windows using suction hooks.
+- Use suction hooks to hang the small decorated wreaths in the center of your windows.

-• Set candelabras filled with tall unlit candles in red, green, or white or electric candle with bubble lights on windowsills.
+- Set candelabras filled with tall unlit candles in red, green, or white or electric candles with bubble lights on windowsills.

-• Tape crepe or tissue paper reindeer, Santa Clauses, Christmas trees, candy canes, and other symbols of the holiday to your windows for people to enjoy.
+- Tape crepe or tissue paper reindeer, Santa Clauses, Christmas trees, candy canes, and other holiday symbols to your windows for people to enjoy.
 Or, instead of taping paper decorations to the glass, buy Christmas-themed window clings.

-These holiday window decorating ideas serve as a festive compliment to a Halloween home decorating theme, a Thanksgiving home decorating theme, and a Christmas home decorating theme.
+These holiday window decorating ideas serve as a festive complement to a Halloween, Thanksgiving, or Christmas home decorating theme.
 For even more elaborate holiday decorations, try decorating each window of your house with a different theme.
-The process of decorating windows for the holidays is one that can be enjoyed by the whole family.
+The whole family can enjoy the process of decorating windows for the holidays.
 Children especially will love selecting items and helping to set up a window display.
-The finished result will encourage a sense of holiday spirit in everyone who passes by your home!
+The finished result will encourage a holiday spirit in everyone who passes by your home!

 Image Credits